 - A. The term "employee" includes all individuals listed in Section 2 of this Chapter, as well as applicants for employment and former employees, except as provided below.
 The term "employee" does not include externs, applicants for bankruptcy judge or magistrate judge positions, private attorneys who apply to represent indigent defendants under the Criminal Justice Act, criminal defense investigators not employed by federal public defenders, volunteer counselors or mediators, or other individuals who are not employees of an "employing office" as that term is defined below. - B. The term "employing office" includes all offices of the United States courts of appeals, district courts, and bankruptcy courts, including the offices of the circuit executive, federal public defenders, clerks of court, chief probation officers, chief pretrial services officers, staff attorneys, chief settlement conference attorneys, circuit librarians, and any such offices that might be created in the future.
 The court is the employing office of a judge's chambers staff. - C. The term "court" refers to the unit containing the employing office responsible for redressing, correcting, or abating the violation alleged in the complaint.
-In the case of disputes involving federal public defenders, the term refers to the court of appeals.
+In the case of disputes involving federal public defenders, the term refers to the court of appeals. - D. The term "chief judge" refers to the chief judge of the court that adopted the Plan under which the complaint arises. - § 4 EEO/EDR Implementation Judges and court unit heads must apply the practices and policies described herein by, on an equal opportunity basis: (a) seeking qualified applicants reflecting the make-up of the relevant labor market and publicizing all vacancies; (b) making hiring decisions upon an evaluation of a person's qualifications and ability to perform satisfactorily the duties of the position; (c) promoting employees according to their experience, training, and demonstrated ability to perform duties at a higher level; (d) seeking, insofar as reasonably practicable, to improve the skills and abilities of their employees through training, job restructuring, assignments, and details. - § 5 Annual report Each court unit will prepare and submit the annual employment practices report required by the Administrative Office of the United States, describing its efforts to provide equal employment opportunity and its activity in responding to EEO/EDR complaints.

-CHAPTER II.
-EQUAL EMPLOYMENT OPPORTUNITY AND ANTI-DISCRIMINATION RIGHTS
+CHAPTER II - EQUAL EMPLOYMENT OPPORTUNITY AND ANTI-DISCRIMINATION RIGHTS

-- § 1 General Discrimination against employees based on race, color, religion, sex, national origin, age (at least 40 years of age at the time of the alleged discrimination), and disability is prohibited. - § 2 Definition The term "disability" means-- - A. a physical or mental impairment that substantially limits one or more of the major life activities of an employee,
+- § 1 General Discrimination against employees based on race, color, religion, sex, national origin, age (at least 40 years of age at the time of the alleged discrimination), and disability is prohibited. - § 2 Definition The term "disability" means - - A. a physical or mental impairment that substantially limits one or more of the major life activities of an employee, - B. a record of such an impairment, or - C. being regarded as having such an impairment.
+See 42 U.S.C. § 12102(2). - § 3 Special provision for probation and pretrial services officers The age discrimination provision of Section 1 of this Chapter shall not apply to the initial hiring of probation and pretrial services officers.
+See Report of the Proceedings of the Judicial Conference of the United States (March 1991), pp. 16-17.